-- Preview Email Newsletter

 University of Missouri Board of Curators, University Physicians Urge CMS to Address Challenges in MIPS and APM Reporting (10)

 WASHINGTON, Sept.
 12 -- The University of Missouri Board of Curators and university physicians have submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) addressing critical issues affecting the Medicare and Medicaid programs.
-The organization highlights the need for adjustments in the reporting requirements for the MIPS Value Pathways and Advanced Alternative Payment Models to alleviate burdens on multi-specialty pra more ST
+The organization highlights the need for adjustments in the reporting requirements for the MIPS Value Pathways and Advanced Alternative Payment Models to alleviate burdens on multi-specialty practices.

 University of Texas MD Anderson Cancer Center Warns Proposed 2026 Medicare Rule Could Affect Patient Access (10)